 and Cellular Biology

 and Cellular Biology Laboratory

 Breadth courses familiarize students with the breadth of psychology.
-Three (3) courses from at least three different topic groups are required:
+Complete one course from three different area groups for a total of three courses:

 |PSYCH 450||Primates and Us: Insights into Human Biology and Behavior||3|

 |PSYCH 454||Behavioral Neuroscience||3-4|